 The Cones Flycatcher as a Guardian of the Peace.-All who are interested in bird life are acquainted with the pugnacious tendencies of flycatchers.
 My observations have been principally confined to the Coues flycatcher, probably the most alert and warlike member of the family.
 During the breeding season, while the female is on the nest, the male may be seen nearby on one of his numerous perches, usually on the top of some dead tree, where he sits on guard from daylight until dark.
 Occasionnally he darts off to catch an insect, and at short intervals utters his never-changing note, which gives him his Mexican name.
 This note is best described in Spanish, and sounds very much like Jose, Jose-Maria.
-There is no mistaking the bird once you have heard him, for he tells you his Mexican name with proper accent.
-From the last two syllables he is often called the Jose Maria bird-simply the names of Joseph and Mary in Spanish.
+There is no mistaking the last two syllables he is often called the Jose Maria bird-simply the names of Joseph and Mary in Spanish.